MicrosoftDocs/nav-content/dynamics-nav-app/across-user-tasks.md

 ---
-title: Assigning and managing tasks| Microsoft Docs
+title: Assigning and managing tasks
 description: Learn how to assign tasks to users, including your accountant, in Dynamics NAV
 author: edupont04